Paul Bearer: Early career (1974–1990)

 Moody entered professional wrestling in his teenage years as a ringside photographer.
 After high school, he enlisted in the United States Air Force, serving four years on duty; during this time, he often wrestled for independent promotions during off-duty hours.

 In 1979, Moody began managing as Percival "Percy" Pringle III in southeastern independent promotions; a few years earlier, in June 1974, he wrestled as Mr. X. There had been previous Percy Pringles in wrestling who were not William Moody.
 He was given the name by booker Frankie Cain.
 Immediately after his first son's birth, he cut back his involvement in the wrestling business in order to obtain a degree in mortuary science and earn certification as an embalmer and mortician.

 In 1984, he resumed full-time involvement in the wrestling business, using his Pringle character in Championship Wrestling from Florida and World Class Championship Wrestling in Texas.
-During this time, he was WCCW's answer to Bobby Heenan by doing "Heenan" like promos, even looking like Heenan as well with the blonde hair and attire.
+During this time, he was WCCW's answer to Bobby Heenan by doing "Heenan"-like promos, even looking like Heenan as well with the blonde hair and attire.
 He served as manager for numerous wrestlers; he notably managed Rick Rude, "Stunning" Steve Austin, and Mark Calaway in their early careers.
-As Percy Pringle, he was also associated with the careers of Lex Luger, Eric Embry, and The Ultimate Warrior.
+As Percy Pringle, he was also associated with the careers of Lex Luger, Eric Embry, and Dingo Warrior.
+Warrior turned babyface after falling out with fellow Pringle proteges Buzz Sawyer and Matt Borne following a six-man tag defeat in 1986.